 [Urgent need to remove barriers that prevent people accessing over the Internet services provided in other countries].

-The need to provide open access to scientific information in all parts of the world, especially in least developed countries.

 38 bis.
 [The need to provide open access to scientific information resulting from publicly funded research in all parts of the world, especially in least developed countries.]

 Ensuring the further development of E-government though e-participation and access to information.